mpetazzoni/sse.js/README.md

 corresponds to the Server-Sent Event's _name_, and the event's timestamp is the UNIX timestamp of the _reception_ of the event.

-Additionally, the events will have the following fields:
+Additionally, the events will have the following fields if the event type is `CustomEventDataType`:

 - `id`: the event ID, if present; `null` otherwise
 - `data`: the event data, unparsed